Meet Our Animals

 Interested in helping support our horses?
 Click on Contact above or visit our Donate page (which will redirect you to https://wvr.org/online-giving/).
 You can also find our Wish List if you click on the Horse Sponsorship tab above for more specific needs.

 We’ve seen our share of horses through the years and they’ve all taught us something.
 We have a much better idea of what horses serve our program though, true to form, sometimes they surprise us.
 If you’re interested in donating your horse and would like to see if it might be a fit for our program, click here or Contact above to contact Mr. Ryan.

 Find out more about Wears Valley Ranch @ wvr.org

 Our egg-laying chickens serve several functions.
 They are an integral part of our multi-species grazing program, helping eat fly larvae out of manure, and helping spread the manure in the process which makes it more readily available as fertilizer.
 We also harvest their eggs.
 The students get to help with the chicken chores, feeding and watering the chickens as well as practicing their math skills as they count eggs.

 They’re called man’s best friend for a reason.
-Daisy makes the commute with Mr. Ryan every day from their home to the Ranch and back again.
-She’ll always greet you with a wag of the tail and a tennis ball…which she may or may not share.
-If you can’t find her she’s probably asleep in the shade under the tree, trailer, or picnic table, or cooling off in the nearest available water source.
-And she loves to lead trail rides!
+Daisy and Duke make the commute with Mr. Ryan every day from their home to the Ranch and back again.
+Daisy will always greet you with a wag of the tail and a tennis ball; Duke, just a puppy, is still learning appropriate greetings:) They are great examples of going to work with enthusiasm!